 Human Goals

-Creating AI with goals that align with human goals requires the subgoal of making AI learn, adopt and accept human goals.
-A superintelligent AI’s subgoals could conflict with humans’ goals.
+Creating AI with goals that align with human goals requires fulfilling the subgoal of making AI learn, adopt, and accept human goals.

-At this point in AI’s evolution, Tegmark suggests that people may have to move past science, mathematics and technology to consider some of the most difficult questions philosophy can pose.
+At this point in AI’s evolution, Tegmark suggests that people may have to move past science, mathematics, and technology to consider some of the most difficult questions philosophy can pose.

 Confounding Questions

 Few authors can match Max Tegmark’s understanding of the multifaceted and ever-changing issues he discusses.
 Tegmark steers clear of ideology, addressing the big questions surrounding AI with a clear-eyed sense of wonder and a refusal to suggest – or to speculate – that any aspect of AI’s development is preordained or unchangeable.
 Larger philosophical questions compel Tegmark, who discusses AI’s application only as it might answer or confound those questions.
-His treatise is an indispensable primer for anyone fascinated by the likely interface of human and machine.
+His treatise is an indispensable primer for anyone fascinated by the likely interface of humans and machines.
 Tegmark’s classification of earlier eras of human development as Life 1.0 and 2.0 prove remarkably illuminating as a backdrop for comprehending the changes humanity now faces.